minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-10-dog-body-language-calming-signals.md

 They communicate like this with other dogs, but also with humans and other animals.

 The body language is quite a simple language because there are only limited variations what a dog can do with his body.
 Despite that it can be relatively hard for humans to read.
-Although some signs or gestures mean one thing, a dog can use it combined with other signs to tell something else like tell other dog to calm down, or as a displacement behaviour.
+Although some signs or gestures mean one thing, a dog can use it combined with other signs to tell something else like tell other dog to calm down.
 This is why you should always look at the whole picture and the context – not just individual signs.

-It’s very important for dog owners and to learn some of the basic signs and gestures dogs are using daily.
+It’s very important for dog owners and to learn some of the basic signs and gestures.

 ##### Calming signals